MewsSystems/gitbook-connector-api/operations/rates.md

 ## Add rates

 Adds rates to the enterprise.
 Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).
+Rate type of `AvailabilityBlock` cannot be created via this operation.

 ### Request